grafalex82/ut88/README.md

 - [CPU](src/cpu.py) - implements the i8080 CPU, including its registers, instruction implementation, interrupt handling, and instruction fetching pipeline.
 This class also provides optional rich instruction logging capabilities for code disassembly purposes.
 The implementation is inspired by [py8080 project](https://github.com/matthewmpalen/py8080).
 - [Machine](src/machine.py) - implements the machine as a whole, sets up relationships with the CPU, registered (installed) memories, attached I/O devices, and interrupt controller (if it would exist for this machine).
 The concept of the Machine class allow emulating UT-88 design closer to how it works in the hardware.
 Thus it implements some important concepts:
-    - CPU does not read the memory directly.
-Instead, the CPU is a part of the particular Machine configuration, and can access only to a memory which is installed in this configuration.
+    - Real CPU does not read the memory directly.
+Instead, the CPU sets the desired address on its address lines, and reads the data that a memory device (if connected and selected) sets on the data bus.
+This is emulated in the same way: the CPU is a part of the particular Machine configuration, and can access only a memory which is installed in this configuration.
 Same for I/O devices, which may vary for different computer configurations.
     - Reset button resets only the CPU, but leaves the RAM intact.
 This makes possible some workflows implemented in the Monitor 0, where exiting from some modes (e.g. Memory read or write) is performed using the Reset button.
     - Some types of memory is triggerred with stack read/write operations.
 Thus the Quasi Disc module is connected in this way.
 This allows RAM and Quasi Disk operate in the same address space, but use different accessing mechanisms.
     - The UT-88 Computer does not have an interrupt controller.
 Instead if an interrupts occurr, the data bus will have 0xff value on the line due to pull-up resistors.
 This coincide with the RST7 instruction, that runs an interrupt handler.